Main Page Content

 “Brockport opened the doors to a very exciting, rewarding set of opportunities.”

-Aislinn Ladd, a native of Brockport, NY, is an alumna of the history program at The College at Brockport.
+Aislinn Ladd, a native of Brockport, NY, is an alumna of the history program at SUNY Brockport.
 She gives credit to Brockport and the study abroad program in London — where she now resides — for the way her life has turned out so far.

 “During my study abroad, I was able to visit many cities in and around the United Kingdom such as Glasgow, Edinburgh, Brighton, York, Liverpool, Canterbury and of course Rochester!
 Living in London has allowed me the opportunity to travel further; I have been to Zante, Crete, Paris, Italy, Germany and South West France.
 I get to take day trips to castles that Henry VIII lived in, and occasionally I find myself in pubs in London that are older than America!
 Being in London also allows me to attend huge events like the 2012 summer Olympics and concerts like Madonna and the Rolling Stones in Hyde Park.”